Data Harmonisation and Interoperability

 5. Establishing data harmonisation workflows with systematic quality checks at each phase

 All ocean accounts benefit from harmonised data infrastructure.
 Asset accounts (TG-3.1 Asset Accounts) integrate physical and monetary data from diverse sources, requiring consistent classifications and units.
-Physical flow accounts (TG-2.6 Physical Flow Accounts) depend on concordances between economic activity and product classifications.
+Ocean economy investment accounts (TG-2.6 Ocean Economy Investment) depend on concordances between economic activity and product classifications.
 Combined presentations (TG-3.8 Combined Presentations) integrate environmental, economic, and social data, relying on interoperable formats and metadata standards.
 Data harmonisation and interoperability are therefore foundational to the entire ocean accounting framework.

-Guidance on specific data integration challenges for individual account types is provided in the relevant thematic Circulars: TG-4.1 Remote Sensing, TG-4.2 Survey Methods, TG-4.3 Administrative Data, TG-4.4 Citizen Science, and TG-4.5 Research Data.
+Guidance on specific data integration challenges for individual account types is provided in the relevant thematic Circulars: TG-4.1 Remote Sensing and Geospatial Data, TG-4.2 Survey Methods for Ocean Economic Activity, TG-4.3 Administrative Data Sources, TG-4.4 Citizen Science, and TG-4.5 Research Data.

 5. Acknowledgements